Swirrl/table2qb/README.md

 ### config_file

 config_file (e.g. `columns.csv`) defines the mapping between a column name and the relevant component and sets out any preparatory transformations and URI templates.
+This parameter is only needed for the cube-pipeline.

 ### output_file